kassaaaaa/sg-kassandra/docs/sprint-artifacts/2-4-implement-intelligent-scheduling-engine.md

 - (None)

 **Advisory Notes:**
-- Note: If `availability` table evolves to support explicit "Blocked" status/records, update `findAvailableInstructors` to exclude them.
+- Note: Update `fetchSchoolSettings` to fetch from DB when `school_settings` table is implemented.
-- Note: Consider adding API secret or internal-only restrictions to `scheduling-engine` if it is not intended for public access.
+- Note: Ensure `timezone` setting is configurable (currently hardcoded to "UTC" in mock).